Vyral/jim-black/_posts/2019-10-22-why-final-walk-throughs-matter.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: GhBTI1Gsug0
+youtube_code: UbRD2jDGblI
 ---

 {% include youtube.html %}

 Buyers sometimes ask me why the final walk-through matters.
 Sometimes, people falsely assume that this process is yet another home inspection, but this isn’t the case.&nbsp;

-The point of a final walk-through is to ensure that the property is in condition the buyer and seller have agreed upon per their purchase contract. **The final walk-through allows buyers to verify that all promised repairs were made, all items that come with the home have been left in place, and that no new damage has occurred.**
+The point of a final walk-through is to ensure that the property is in the condition the buyer and seller have agreed upon per their purchase contract. **The final walk-through allows buyers to verify that all promised repairs were made, all items that come with the home have been left in place, and that no new damage has occurred.**

 {% include pullquote.html %}